Scapeghosts

 (From this article) JANUARY 20--A Wisconsin man charged with domestic abuse told cops that a “ghost” was actually responsible for injuries suffered by his wife, according to police.

-The bizarre claim by Michael West, 41, did not prevent the Fond du Lac man’s arrest for strangulation, battery, disorderly conduct, and resisting arrest.
+West, 41, did not prevent the Fond du Lac man’s arrest for strangulation, battery, disorderly conduct, and resisting arrest.
 West is pictured in the mug shot at right.

 According to a January 18 criminal complaint, West and his spouse got into an argument Sunday that turned violent.
 The victim told cops that West twice strangled her, and that he punched her in the face when she tried to dial 911.